Solid-State Lighting FAQs

 Q: Are the use of specialized components for installation allowed under the linear replacement lamp categories?

 Examples of specialized components that are not eligible include the use of socket extenders to shorten the distance between lamp holders and changing the lamp holders from G13-base to G5 base, or vice-versa.
-However, replacement of the existing fluorescent troffer sockets is allowed, and not considered a specialized component, in the following situation: the existing troffer contains shunted lamp holders, and the linear replacement lamp installation instructions specify that line and neutral power be connected to the same lamp holder, and therefore the existing socket needs to be replaced with an un-shunted lamp holder.
+However, replacement of the existing fluorescent troffer sockets is allowed, and not considered a specialized component, if the replacement is specifically to change the lamp holders from shunted to unshunted, or vice versa, for safety compliance.

 Q: How should center and end vertical refrigerated case fixtures be submitted?
 May they be grouped in the same application?